(Last Updated on : 31/03/2017)

 , Jammu and Kashmir

-The next real development of polo game was introduced by Captain H.de B.de Lisle of the Durham Light Infantry.
+Captain H.de B.de Lisle of the Durham Light Infantry introduced the next real development of polo game.
 He formulated a system of rigorous training for both horses and players to an extent not attempted before.
-On this he based a policy of increased passing and flexibility, which enabled his regiment to win the Inter-Regimental Tournament for three consecutive years, an honour which had earlier always gone to the cavalry.
+On this, he based a policy of increased passing and flexibility, which enabled his regiment to win the Inter-Regimental Tournament for three consecutive years, an honour which had earlier always gone to the cavalry.

 The other Indian polo teams who copied new style and tactics of play during that period were the Poona Horse, who were the winners of the Indian Army Tournament at the Delhi Durbar 1902-03 and the team of "Indian Pilgrims" who won the Indian Championship in 1905-06.